akrzemi1/papers/notes/side_effects.md

 if the implementation is able to determine one, immediately before returning control to the caller of the function.
 [*Note:* (unchanged) *-- end note*]

+## [dcl.attr.contract.check]

+#### Modify paragraph 6:

+During constant expression evaluation, only predicates of checked contracts are evaluated.
+In other contexts:

+* predicates of checked contracts are evaluated or their predicate equivalents are evaluated if implementation is able to determine them.
+* for unchecked contracts with *contract-level* different than `axiom`, their predicates are not evaluated;
+  it is unspecified whether predicate equivalents of their predicates, if implementation is able to determine them, is evaluated; if such evaluation returns `false`, the behavior is undefined.

+#### Add a paragraph at the end:

+The predicate `p` of a contract condition with `axiom` *contract-level* is an unevaluated operand.
+If implementation is able to determine the predicate equivalent of `p` that does not odr-use any entity referenced in `p` it can evaluate it; if such evaluation returns `false`, the behavior is undefined.